jun-xiao-mainlinestem/2026base/RGB_remote_simple/README.md

 # Simple RGB Remote Control

-A simple, single-file HTML web application for controlling VEX robots remotely.
+A simple mobile web app for controlling VEX robots.

-## Features

-- **Single HTML file** - no build process, no dependencies
-- **Three command types**: Drive, Turn, Set Heading
-- **Mobile-friendly** - works on smartphones and tablets

 ## How to Use